Zuhal Demir

 Zuhal Demir (born 2 March 1980) is a Belgian lawyer and politician affiliated with the N-VA.
 Demir was elected as a member of the Belgian Chamber of Representatives in 2010 and served there until 2017.
 She served as Secretary of State for Poverty Reduction in the Belgian Government (2017–2018).
 She then served as the Flemish minister for Justice and Enforcement, Environment, Energy and Tourism in the Jambon Government.
 In September 2024 she was sworn in as Flemish minister for Education in the Diependaele Government.

 Biography

 Demir was born in Genk.
-She is the daughter of Alevi Kurdish parents from Turkey and lives in Antwerp.
+She is the daughter of Alevi Kurdish parents from Dersim, Turkey and lives in Antwerp.
 Her father moved to Belgium to work as a miner in the 1970s.
-She studied law at the KU Leuven in 1998–2003, and went on in 2003–2004 with a Master in Social Law at the VUB (Vrije Universiteit Brussel).
+She studied law at KU Leuven in 1998–2003, and went on in 2003–2004 with a Master in Social Law at the VUB (Vrije Universiteit Brussel).
 Since 2004, she has worked as a lawyer for an international law firm focusing on employment law.
 Demir held dual Belgian and Turkish citizenship but renounced the latter following her election to parliament.

 She is married to Flemish businessman Jeroen Overmeer, who was previously a municipal councilor for the N-VA.
 They have a daughter born in 2017.